What is barley?

-Delicious barley and banana smoothie
+Delicious banana smoothie

 Delicious, nutritious and easy to make, this smoothie is easy to whip up in a few minutes in the morning.
 Simply place banana, honey, almond milk and a tablespoon of Barleycup granules into a blender and mix until smooth.

 Start the day with a comforting bowl of barley flakes for a filling breakfast.
 Make them just like your usual porridge oats and sprinkle with cinnamon and dried fruit.
 You can also sprinkle the flakes into soups to add thickness.